COVID-19 and Clinical Care

 - ASA members are encouraged to review the recent statement published by the Society for Obstetric Anesthesia and Perinatology (SOAP). regarding obstetric care.
 In general, we are unaware that coronavirus is a contraindication to a neuraxial block.
 Spinals and epidurals should take into consideration appropriate precautions, especially regarding COVID-19 patients or those suspected of having COVID-19.
 Such precautions may include isolating the infected or suspected patient and placing them in rooms identified for that purpose as well as having a dedicated operating room.
 Ideally, these operating rooms would be negative pressure rooms.
 We also recommend the use of N95 masks, double gloves, gowns and protective eyewear as appropriate.

-- The ASA and APSF released a Joint Statement on Elective Surgery and Anesthesia for Patients after COVID-19 Infection on December 8, 2020.
-In general, all non-urgent procedures should be delayed until the patient has met criteria for discontinuing isolation and COVID-19 transmission precautions and has entered the recovery phase.
+- In general, all non-urgent procedures should be delayed until the patient has met criteria for discontinuing isolation and COVID-19 transmission precautions and has entered the recovery phase.
 Elective surgeries should be performed for patients who have recovered from COVID-19 infection only when the anesthesiologist and surgeon or proceduralist agree jointly to proceed.
-In addition to the statement linked above, we recommend that anesthesiologists remain vigilant for ongoing physiologic changes that may have occurred with COVID exposure including, but not limited to, hypercoagulability and cardiopulmonary changes.
+We recommend that anesthesiologists remain vigilant for ongoing physiologic changes that may have occurred with COVID exposure including, but not limited to, hypercoagulability and cardiopulmonary changes.

 Additional Information